zemd/eslint-flat-config/README.md

 - Carefully hand-picked rules from `eslint-plugin-unicorn` avoiding some style relating rules (~70 rules)
 - **Recommended** rules from `eslint-plugin-sonarjs` (~204 rules)
 - Typescript support is covered by `typescript-eslint` importing **strict-type-checked** configs and configuring some rules (~73 rules)
-- JSX and react.js is supported out of the box by leveraging `eslint-plugin-react`, `eslint-plugin-react-hooks` and `eslint-plugin-jsx-a11y` (~68 rules)
+- JSX and react.js is supported out of the box by leveraging `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-react-compiler` and `eslint-plugin-jsx-a11y` (~69 rules)

 ### Available as optional